-c) Food emergency refers to a situation in which access to food is endangered, as that caused by natural events like drought, floods, storms, earthquakes, or crop failures resulting from pests or diseases; or by human agency such as internal or international armed conflict;

-d) Hunger refers to a condition in which people do not get enough food to eat to provide the necessary nutrients for fully productive, active and healthy living due to the unavailability and inaccessibility of food.
-It can be acute, such as during a major disaster when food supply channels are cut, or chronic, when people are regularly not getting enough food to conduct an active life for a long time;

-It is also a condition of starvation, which is not having enough food of any sort to eat, or undernourishment, which is having enough food to eat, but of inadequate quality.

-- e) Right to adequate food refers to the right to have regular, permanent and unrestricted access, either directly or by means of financial purchases, to quantitatively and qualitatively adequate, sufficient and safe food, corresponding to the cultural traditions of the people to which a consumer belongs, and which ensure physical and mental, individual and collective, fulfilling and dignified life, free of fear; - f) Vulnerable groups refer to those who are particularly disadvantaged.
+- c) Food emergency refers to a situation in which access to food is endangered, as that caused by natural events like drought, floods, storms, earthquakes, or crop failures resulting from pests or diseases; or by human agency such as internal or international armed conflict; - d) Hunger refers to a condition in which people do not get enough food to eat to provide the necessary nutrients for fully productive, active and healthy living due to the unavailability and inaccessibility of food.
+It can be acute, such as during a major disaster when food supply channels are cut, or chronic, when people are regularly not getting enough food to conduct an active life for a long time.
+It shall also refer to a condition of starvation, which is not having enough food of any sort to eat, or undernourishment, which is having enough food to eat, but of inadequate quality. - e) Right to adequate food refers to the right to have regular, permanent, and unrestricted access, either directly or by means of financial purchases, to quantitatively and qualitatively adequate, sufficient, and safe food, corresponding to the cultural traditions of the people to which a consumer belongs, and which ensure a person's physical and mental well-being, as well as an individual and collective, fulfilling and dignified life, free of fear; - f) Vulnerable groups refer to those who are particularly disadvantaged.
 These include indigenous peoples, ethnic, linguistic or religious minorities, persons with disabilities, persons living with Human Immunodeficiency Virus (HIV) or Acquired Immune Deficiency Syndrome (AIDS), refugees and internally displaced people, elderly, women, including pregnant and lactating mothers and children, particularly those from zero to twenty-three (23) months of age. - Sec.
 4. Normative Content.
 The right to adequate food is realized when every man, woman and child, alone or in community with others, have physical and economic access at all times to adequate food, or means for its procurement.
 The right to adequate food must not be interpreted in a narrow or restrictive sense, which equates it with a minimum package of calories, proteins and other specific nutrients.
 The right to adequate food must be realized progressively.
+However,
-However, States have the core obligation to take the necessary action to mitigate and alleviate

-- hunger, even in times of natural or other disasters.
-The right to be free from hunger ensures a minimum daily nutritional intake and the bare survival of a person.
-The right to adequate food goes beyond freedom from hunger.
-Central to the realization of the right to adequate food is an adequacy standard in terms of quality, quantity and cultural acceptability, sustainability of food availability and access. - a) The concept of adequacy is particularly significant since it underlines a number of factors which must be taken into account in determining whether particular foods or diets that are accessible can be considered the most appropriate under given circumstances.
-The notion of sustainability is intrinsically linked to the notion of adequate food or food security, implying that food must be accessible to both present and future generations.
-The precise meaning of adequacy is to a large extent determined by prevailing social, economic, cultural, climatic, ecological and other conditions, while sustainability incorporates the notion of long-term availability and accessibility. - b) The core content of the right to adequate food implies:
+- 1 States have the core obligation to take the necessary action to mitigate and alleviate - 2 hunger, even in times of natural or other disasters.
+The right to be free from hunger - 3 ensures a minimum daily nutritional intake and the bare survival of a person.
+The - 4 right to adequate food goes beyond freedom from hunger.
+Central to the realization - 5 of the right to adequate food is an adequacy standard in terms of quality, quantity - 6 and cultural acceptability, sustainability of food availability and access. - 7 a) The concept of adequacy is particularly significant since it underlines a number 8 of factors which must be taken into account in determining whether particular 9 foods or diets that are accessible can be considered the most appropriate under 10 given circumstances.
+The notion of sustainability is intrinsically linked to the 11 notion of adequate food or food security, implying that food must be accessible 12 to both present and future generations.
+The precise meaning of adequacy is to 13 a large extent determined by prevailing social, economic, cultural, climatic, 14 ecological and other conditions, while sustainability incorporates the notion of 15 long-term availability and accessibility. - b) The core content of the right to adequate food implies: